Scott Disick and Sofia Richie Kiss Passionately in Miami Club

 Scott Disick and Sofia Richie couldn't get enough of each other while out and about in Miami during Art Week on Friday.

-Kourtney Kardashians's 34-year-old ex and the 19-year-old model, who have been dating for several months, shared a kiss as they dined on some sweet treats while making a celebrity appearance at the Art Week Party at Sugar Factory American Brasserie in Miami on Friday evening.
+Kourtney Kardashian's 34-year-old ex and the 19-year-old model, who have been dating for several months, shared a kiss as they dined on some sweet treats while making a celebrity appearance at the Art Week Party at Sugar Factory American Brasserie in Miami on Friday evening.

 Sofia showcased some skin with a white spaghetti strap crop top, paired with black button-up skinny jeans and pointed black boots.
 She and Scott, who was dressed in a black sweatshirt and blue jeans, were joined at the event by Kris Jenner's boyfriend Corey Gamble.